-This simple hoop and cabbage rose wreath is sweet way to say, ” Hello, Spring… it’s been awhile.”
+This simple wooden hoop and rose wreath is a sweet way to say, ” Hello, Spring… it’s been a while.”

 Yes, I am just one of many who are longing for the sweetness of spring.
 It is really my favorite time of the year.
 The winter shakes the snow off her feet and fades away.
 New life begins to grow and bloom and Spring takes her rightful place.
 The birds begin to sing again, soft breezes and gentle rains wake up the earth to new longer days.
 Besides the spring cleaning that occurs, this time of year calls for a bit of refresh.
 That refresh starts with the front entry and this hoop and cabbage rose wreath DIY.

 This wreath idea is not new, at least anymore.
 You will find many many versions on the world wide web.
 I love the simplicity of the project and my little take on it was birthed out of needing to reuse a hoop.

 The hoop that was integral to my daughter’s mosquito net canopy that she bought with her own money.
 A few years ago, my daughter wanted her freshman dorm room to feel a little exotic.
 So, the “I dream of Jeanie” room was born out of many DIY projects and a minimal budget.
 You can read about how I turned a shower curtain into 5 projects for her space here.

 While we were perusing World Market, my daughter found a “gotta have it, it would be awesome, should I spend that much money on it” item.
 After much waffling on the purchase, she decided to go for it.